Tathra MTB Enduro - Mountain Bike Race

 What makes the Tathra MTB Enduro so special?

-Now in its fifth year the Tathra MTB Enduro has gained a cult following for its super flowing seaside single track, and its enthusiastic community spirit.
+Experience one of Australia's most iconic destinations at the 2015 Tathra MTB Marathon.
+Now in its fifth year the Tathra MTB Marathon has gained a cult following for its super flowing seaside single track, and its enthusiastic community spirit.

-New in 2015 are the Lap-it-Up 10km and 20km participation rides.
-These lap rides cover the easy, less technical lower trals of Bundadung and are ideally suited to MTB newcomers, and children eager to test their stamina.
+Back in 2015 are the Lap-It-Up 10km and 20km rides.
+These lap races cover the easy, less technical lower trails of Bundadung and are ideally suited to MTB newcomers and children eager to test their stamina.
 These rides are all about "having a go", building confidence and enjoying the experience.
 Random prizes only.
+Then who can forget the little guys with the free kids Bega Cheese Children's Chase.